Quillwyrm/LiteNotes/README.md

 If you use these, they will still render as readable text, just without special styling or layout.

-## Future Plans:
+## Future plans

-More features to come in later releases including:
+Planned features for later releases include:

-- interactive links (URL/Project file).
+- Interactive links (URL / project file).
 - Table rendering.
 - Images (from project dir).
-- Table of Contents Navigator.
+- Table of contents navigator.
-- and more!
+- And more!